May 7, 2026

 Limitations of Native Slack Integrations With CRMs

-Where teams run into friction is when Slack becomes a real coordination layer for revenue and customer workflows.
+Teams run into friction when Slack becomes a real coordination layer for revenue and customer workflows.
 That is when native integrations often start to feel thin.

 1. Limited Depth Beyond the Most Common Actions: Most native apps expose only a small slice of CRM functionality inside Slack.
 You might get updates and a few quick actions, but not the workflow depth teams need once coordination moves into Slack.